 Andy Summers & Robert Fripp: I Advance Masked/Bewitched

-But the duo’s limitations as multi-instrumentalists hamper the rest of the album – the drum programming is limp, bass playing fairly amateurish and the synth playing simplistic (though sometimes perversely enjoyable in a kind of sub-John Carpenter way).
+But the duo’s limitations as multi-instrumentalists hamper the rest of I Advance Masked – the drum programming is limp, bass playing fairly amateurish and the synth playing simplistic (though sometimes perversely enjoyable in a kind of sub-John Carpenter way).
+The shorter tracks search in vain for some status as ‘ambient’ or ‘environmental’ music but are too quirky for that purpose.

 The opener ‘Parade’ flies out of the traps with New Wave drums and an engaging little synth guitar melody.
 With its major-chord exuberance and very short duration, it could easily have come from side one of Bowie’s Low.

 ‘What Kind Of Man Reads Playboy’ is pretty much a perfect distillation of the state of the electric guitar in the mid-‘80s.
 Summers’ ingenious layering takes in wah-wah funk, harmonic washes, bebop, bluesy leads and tasteful guitar-synth textures.
+Fripp plays one of the most extreme solos of his career while Sara Lee (or is it Chris Childs?) impresses with high-speed soloing and tasty grooving.

 Unfortunately, side two is more in line with the debut album, a series of rather uninteresting, short and badly recorded tracks.
 Think ‘Behind My Camel’ in demo form but without Stewart Copeland.
 But the best is saved until last, the stunning closer ‘Image And Likeness’ featuring Summers’ cascading harmonics.

-On these two albums (not available on streaming platforms at the time of writing), Fripp generally takes a back seat and basically provides a framework for Summers’ talents to shine through.
+By his own admission, Fripp generally takes a back seat and basically provides a framework for Summers’ talents to shine through.
 An admirable position for sure, but he was becoming a bit like the Wayne Shorter of guitar at this point, happy to be in the shadows.

 Red Wedge 30 Years On